 These comments are from a survey by the CONNECTICUT DISTANCE LEARNING CONSORTIUM.
-Here in Online Design & eLearning, we sometimes hear similar comments from online University of Mississippi students.
+Here at the University of Mississippi, we sometimes hear similar comments from online students.
 I thought you might like to read some of the items.

 What Online Students Want to Tell Online Instructors?

 - Design a course that is clear and well organized.

 - Make sure we know what is expected and when.